MicrosoftDocs/security/security-docs/operations/incident-response-playbook-password-spray.md

 ### Are the logs stored in SIEM?

-To check whether you are storing and correlating logs in a Security Information and Event Management (SIEM) or in any other system:
+To check whether you're storing and correlating logs in a Security Information and Event Management (SIEM) or in any other system:

 - Log analytics- prebuilt queries
-- Sentinel- prebuilt queries
+- Microsoft Sentinel- prebuilt queries
 - Splunk – prebuilt queries
 - Firewall logs
 - UAL if > 30 days